City Lights: Plot

-Citizens and dignitaries are assembled for the unveiling of a new monument to "Peace and Prosperity".
-After droning speeches, the veil is lifted to reveal the Little Tramp asleep in the lap of one of the sculpted figures.
-After several minutes of slapstick, he manages to escape the assembly's wrath to perambulate the city.
-He rebukes two newsboys who taunt him for his shabbiness, and while coyly admiring a nude statue has a near-fatal encounter with a sidewalk elevator.
+The unveiling of a new monument to "Peace and Prosperity" reveals the Little Tramp asleep in the lap of one of the sculpted figures.
+He escapes the assembly's fury and roams the city.

-The Tramp encounters the beautiful flower girl on a street corner and in the course of buying a flower realizes she is blind; he is instantly smitten.
-The girl mistakes the Tramp for a wealthy man when the door of a chauffeured automobile slams shut as he departs.
+The Tramp encounters a flower girl on a street corner.
+He is instantly smitten and realizes she is blind while buying a flower from her.
+The woman mistakes him for a wealthy man when the door of an automobile slams shut as he departs.

-That evening the Tramp saves a drunken millionaire from suicide.
-The millionaire takes the Tramphis new best friendback to his mansion for champagne, then (after another abortive suicide attempt) out for a night on the town.
-After helping the millionaire home the next morning, he sees the flower girl en route to her street-corner.
-He gets some money from the millionaire and catches up to the girl; he buys all her flowers and drives her home in the millionaire's car.

-After the Tramp leaves, the flower girl tells her grandmother (Florence Lee) about her kind and wealthy friend.
+That evening, the Tramp saves a drunken millionaire from suicide.
+The millionaire takes the Tramp, his new best friend, back to his mansion for champagne, then to a party.
+After helping the millionaire home the next morning, he sees the flower girl en route to her street corner.
+He gets some money from the millionaire, buys all her flowers and drives her home in the millionaire's car.
+After the Tramp leaves, the flower girl tells her grandmother about her kind, wealthy friend.
 Meanwhile, the Tramp returns to the mansion, where the millionaire – now sober – does not remember him and throws him out.
 Later that day, the millionaire is once again intoxicated and, seeing the Tramp on the street, invites him home for a lavish party.
-But the next morning history repeats itself: the millionaire is again sober and the Tramp is again out on his ear.
+However, the millionaire is sober again the next morning and again kicks the Tramp out.

-Finding that the girl is not at her usual street-corner, the Tramp goes to her apartment, where he overhears a doctor tell the grandmother that the girl is very ill: "She has a fever and needs careful attention."
+Finding that the woman is not at her usual corner, the Tramp goes to her apartment and overhears a doctor telling the grandmother that she has a fever.
 Determined to help, the Tramp takes a job as a street sweeper.

-On his lunch break, he brings the girl groceries while her grandmother is out selling flowers.
-To entertain her he reads a newspaper aloud; in it is a story about a Viennese doctor's blindness cure.
-"Wonderful, then I'll be able to see you", says the girland the Tramp is struck by what may happen should she gain her sight and discover that he is not the wealthy man she imagines.
-He also finds an eviction notice the girl's grandmother has hidden.
-As he leaves, he promises the girl that he will pay the rent.
+On his lunch break, he brings her groceries.
+To entertain her, he reads a newspaper aloud, including a story about a Viennese doctor's blindness cure.
+"Wonderful, then I'll be able to see you," says the woman.
+He also finds an eviction notice the woman's grandmother has hidden.
+As he leaves, he pledges to pay the rent.
+However, he is fired for frequently being late.